Broccoli tops the list of vegetable garden favorites, and it’s easy to see why.

 6. Green Magic

-‘Green Magic’ is a hybrid that grows best in Zones 3-9.
+‘Green Magic’ is a hybrid that grows best in Zones 3 to 9.
 It has been cultivated to achieve excellent heat tolerance for southern regions, as well as smooth, “well-domed,” medium-sized heads.

 Blue-green in color, this type is said to have a unique buttery flavor.
 Expect the first mature heads in approximately 60 days.

-‘Green Magic’ is available on Amazon from David’s Garden Seeds in packages of 100 seeds.
+‘Green Magic’ is available from Walmart in packages of 1,000 seeds.

 7. Purple Sprouting

 This is a very cold-hardy heirloom that produces multiple small, purplish florets on each plant instead of a single large head.

 Like the broccoli “cousins” we’ll discuss shortly, you may serve the florets with leaves and stems attached, as all are quite tender.
 Also, don’t be surprised when the purple turns to green during cooking!